securitytxt/security-txt/draft-foudil-securitytxt.md

 - Added reference to the mailing list (#111)
 - Added a section referencing related work (#113)
 - Fixes for idnits (#82)
-- Updating some references to informative instead of normative
+- Changing some references to informative instead of normative
+- Adding "Permission" field (#30)
+- Fixing remaining ABNF issues (#83)

 Full list of changes can be viewed via the IETF document tracker: https://tools.ietf.org/html/draft-foudil-securitytxt